Hi, and welcome to my blog!

 My name is Al Stankard, though had long used the moniker HAarlem Venison online.
 I am a novelist, playwright, poet-warrior, hitchhiker, former freight-rider, internationalist, panpsychist, evolutionary humanist, yoga-enthusiast, and post-racial thinker.
 I also operate the activist platform, LegitimateGrievances.org.

-Much of my inner life has been and will continue to be spent weighing in on the moral and ethical implications of civilization’s persistent – and ever-intensifying – collective denial that meaningful genetic variation exists between human populations, and that this variation is more likely than not to have a limiting affect on deep behavior patterns.
-I don’t mean to suggest that this should be used as a pretext for treating different races unequally.
+Much of my inner life has been and will continue to be spent weighing in on the moral and ethical implications of civilization’s persistent – and ever-intensifying – collective denial that meaningful genetic variation plausibly exists between human populations, and that this variation is more likely than not to have a limiting effect on deep behavior patterns.
+I don’t mean to suggest that this should be used as a pretext for treating different populations unequally.
 To the contrary, I am essentially advocating that public policy and secular morality be based on a decidedly agnostic position with regards to the causal origins of racial disparities.
 I am advocating for equality and the equal protection of civil rights for all people and all peoples.
-Importantly–and this is my principal connection to the alt-right–I adamant that the war on ‘white racism’ must end.
+Importantly–and this is my principal connection to the alt-right–I adamant that the war on whiteness and ‘racism’ must end.

 The cup is half full–but it is also half empty.